Conflict Resolution Skills – How to notice conflict style and develop a strategy for dispute resolution

 - Relieves stress and anxiety – Letting people give their point of view ultimately reduces conflict which releases the tension, stress, and anxiety associated with lack of understanding.

-- Speeds up change – Conflict offers managers a chance to face problems head on, speeding up change.
-Conflict challenges old work practices.
+- Speeds up change – Conflict offers managers a chance to face problems head-on, speeding up change.
+Consequently, conflict challenges old work practices.